About DMV Camera Watch

 Why We Exist

-Governments across the DMV have deployed hundreds of cameras generating nearly $400 million in annual fines — mostly from speed cameras in Maryland and D.C.
+Governments across the DMV have deployed hundreds of cameras generating an estimated $372.3M in annual fines — mostly from speed cameras in Maryland and D.C.
 The public datasets behind those cameras are open records.
 We just built the tool to make them legible.

 This is a transparency project, not an evasion guide.
 We don't tell you how to beat the cameras.
 We tell you where they are, how much money they generate, and what the ticket system actually looks like — because that's public data about public roads and you have a right to know it.